iamlothian/Implement.js/README.md

         this._protected = { val: 10 };
     });

-`p` defined two prototype methods `getProtected` and `showThis`, these will become available to any implementation or extention of `p`.
-The prototype funcations have access to the `this` scope of the implemented object and are also passed the current `_protected` scope and the previous `_protected` scope as `__private`, this is explained next.
+`p` defined two prototype methods `getProtected` and `showThis`, these will become available to any implementation or extension of `p`.
+The prototype functions have access to the `this` scope of the implemented object and are also passed the current `_protected` scope and the previous `_protected` scope as `__private`, this is explained next.

 The `_protected` constructor function scope:
 ------------

-The above example is making use of the `_protected` scope varaible in a contructor.
+The above example is making use of the `_protected` scope variable in a constructor.
 Only the `_protected` scope of the last constructor in the chain will be passed to the prototype functions.
 The `_protected` scope of the previous constructor in  up the constructor chain to the 2nd prototype argument.

 To use, just define `this._protected = {...};` in your constructor function.
-When the constructor is implamented this property will not be visable.
+When the constructor is implemented this property will not be visible.

 Road Map
 ============

-Things to do and improvments...
+Things to do and improvements...